 When to Worry

-It’s normal for bettas to go through occasional fasting periods.
-However, extended fasts are of concern.
+It’s normal for adult bettas to go through brief, occasional fasting periods (such as a 24-hour digestive rest).
+However, extended fasts are a major concern.

 If you notice any of these warning signs, you must immediately intervene.
 Try offering different foods to stimulate appetite.
 Make sure water parameters are optimal.
 Consider medications or supplements if health deteriorates.